-Urgent action must be justified on grounds of serious impact on the Peppol Network operations that can only be avoided by acting faster than the minimum timelines set forth in section 2.2.7.1 would allow.
+Urgent action must be justified on grounds of serious impact on the Peppol Network operations that can only be avoided by acting faster than the minimum timelines set forth in section 2.5.5.1 would allow.

 Urgent action must be initiated by a decision of the responsible CMB and must be approved by the Coordinating Committee.
-The Coordinating Committee shall seek consensus among Community Leaders, whereupon the requested urgent action may be implemented by the responsible CMB and the OO, as may be needed.
+The Coordinating Committee shall seek consensus among Community Leaders, whereupon the requested urgent action will be implemented by the responsible CMB and the OO, as may be needed.
 In case of non-consensus or when the matter is deemed strategic, the Coordinating Committee will escalate the request further for a decision to be made by the Managing Committee.

-Provisions for Internal Regulations and Operating Procedures
+Provisions for Internal Regulations